Today I’m sharing my review of Sarah Wilson’s I Quit Sugar 8-week detox program and cookbook.

 These are also a little gritty (that’s a common complaint of mine) and it’s the cheese that makes them really delicious, but they definitely fulfill a cheesy cracker or croissant craving in a flash.
 They taste best when they’re fresh out of the oven and still warm.

 This zucchini ricotta cake is so damn delicious!
 I have made this so many times and it’s my favorite recipe from the book so far.
 It’s a really tasty brunch meal, with my favorite herb: dill.
 It is sort of sweet, but savory, and is a snap to prepare.

-I just wanted to share my review because I don't buy books often.
-When I do, I spent way too long reading reviews, comparing content, and weighing my options.
-The I Quit Sugar book stood out among a sea of sugar-free books and what's better, Sarah has great resources on her website and a ton of inspiration on her Instagram account, so there's always additional support for the quitting sugar journey.
-I'm actually thinking of buying her I Quit Sugar Cookbook as well, because it has 300+ recipes!
+I just wanted to share my review of Sarah Wilson’s I Quit Sugar because I don’t buy books often.
+When I do, I like reading reviews, comparing content, and weighing my options first.
+The I Quit Sugar book stood out among a sea of sugar-free books and what’s better, Sarah has great resources on her website and a ton of inspiration on her Instagram account, so there’s always additional support for the quitting sugar journey.
+I’m actually thinking of buying her I Quit Sugar Cookbook as well, because it has 300+ recipes!